 Maintaining temperatures can be critical to keeping computer and data systems running efficiently.
 Holroyd supply heaters which are placed within the housing of these components and keep the systems working.

-Other applications within the communications sector include but are not limited to; military telecoms, mobile telecom and broadcast vans.
+Other applications within the industrial communications systems sector include but are not limited to; military telecoms, mobile telecom and broadcast vans.